 If you have a review acquisition strategy, make sure you are using the right websites to get the right reviews.
 Google, Facebook, and Yelp are the top-dogs here.

-So take action now and be the first business your future customers see.
+So take action now and be the first business your future customers see online.
 If not, your competitors will.